 Now that you know the “dos” of how to clean LVT flooring, let’s cover a few of the “don’ts.”

-Upgrade Your Flooring
+Upgrade to Luxury Vinyl Flooring